tryshopl/engineering-guidelines/README.md

 ## Development Lifecycle

  1. **Creating Branches**
-	Branches should be created off of the master branch and must be named ONLY "your-name"
+	Branches should be created off of the dev branch and must be named ONLY "your-name"
  2. **Writing Code**
 		Please refer to coding standards
  3. **Writing Commits**